 Why are we so concerned?

 QAAD and many others argued against the de-regulatory effects of the 2005 Gambling Act, because there is evidence from other countries that when participation in gambling increases, the numbers of problem gamblers also tends to rise.

-Areas of Specific Concern: Fixed Odds Betting Terminals
+Fixed Odds Betting Terminals (FOBTs)

-One of our strongest concerns as regards ‘terrestrial gambling’ has been Fixed Odds Betting Terminals (FOBTs).
-These are located in bookmakers and have very high stakes, of up to £100 for a single bet.
-FOBTs are used by a relatively small percentage of people who gamble (roughly 5%) but are associated with a disproportionately high percentage of referrals to helping agencies for problem gamblers (30% to Gamcare in 2014, for example).
+One of our strongest concerns as regards ‘terrestrial gambling’ has been FOBTs which are located in bookmakers.
+Although a relatively small percentage (around 5%) of people use them, they are associated with a disproportionately high percentage of referrals to support agencies for problem gamblers.
 This disparity is a clear indicator of risk and harm.
-Research from 2014 showed high levels of problem gambling among regular ‘loyalty card holders’: 23% were problem gamblers, 24% were classed as ‘moderate risk’ gamblers, 24% were low risk, and only 29% were classified as non-problem gamblers.

 Betting shops tend to be most heavily clustered in poorer areas and research also indicates problem rates are highest amongst people with the lowest incomes.
 At present, local councils have very limited powers to refuse licences on the grounds of density, even if they have several betting shops already and even if there is strong community feeling against them.